Frequently Asked Questions

 What about campus transportation?
 Can freshmen have cars?

 Getting around campus will be one of the last things you worry about at VSU.
 Any student may have a car on campus, but you must purchase a valid student parking permit from the Parking & Transportation Department.
 If you decide to have a car at school, there are approximately 4,000 parking spaces for students.
 VSU also has a shuttle bus service that will take you all over the campus from 7:30 a.m. to 11 p.m.; Monday through Friday.
 Additionally the Night Operations Team provides a shuttle service from 11 p.m. to 6:45 a.m.; 7 days a week.
+While the convenience of campus allows you to simply walk to most locations, our bus services are almost always available for your use!
 More information can be found at Night Operations Team under student resources.

 Students may bring their own computers for their residence hall rooms.
 All of the Residence halls have access to a wireless and wired Internet connections.
 There is also a computer lab within 100 yards of each residence hall for students to use.
 VSU, recognized as a technology leader within the University System, has 44 computer labs on campus that are opened for student use and a 24-hour Internet Café in the Odum Library.
+Students may also rent laptops for school use from Media Services located in Odum Library.
 Email accounts are provided through the Microsoft Windows Live system and Internet use is free.
 Students can register online for classes as well as access course materials and entire classes online.
+With all of that being said, a student is encouraged to bring their own computer if he or she wants to, but there are plenty of computers available for students to use at VSU.
+A student does not have to own their own computer, since he or she will have access to all of our computing facilities.Back to Top

 How do I access my VSU e-mail address?